 You'll be studying one of the lesser sought-after majors if you pursue a Master's Degree in family & consumer economics.
 It is ranked #207 out of 343 major degree programs in terms of popularity.
 As such, your educational options may be more limited than if you were in a more popular field.

 For its 2025 ranking, College Factual looked at 3 schools in the Southwest Region to determine which ones were the best for family & consumer economics students pursuing a master's degree.
-When you put them all together, these colleges and universities awarded 154 master's degrees in family & consumer economics during the 2021-2022 academic year.
+Combined, these schools handed out 118 master's degrees in family & consumer economics to qualified students.

 Choosing a Great Family & Consumer Economics School for Your Master's Degree